keyvank/tsp/src/1-compute.md

 - A program may generate another program: it just needs to dump some instructions on memory and jump to it!
 - Errors like buffer overflows can overwrite program instructions, leading to vulnerabilities and exploits.

+An interesting perspective is that the reason you can download a compressed executable file from the internet, decompress it, and run it right away is that the data and the program are in the same place!

 To keep our computer implementation simple, we will not follow the Von Neumann architecture.
 Instead, we will assume that code and data are stored in separate memory components.
+This has made our lives much easier, mainly because we can now read an instruction, decode it, and execute it all in a single clock cycle.
+If the program and data were both stored in a single memory component, the CPU would need to perform at least two memory reads to execute an instruction: one to read the instruction itself, and another in case the fetched instruction involves accessing memory.
+(Our current RAM doesn't allow reading from two different memory locations at the same time.)
+Moreover, the CPU would also require additional circuitry to determine which "stage" it is in during a cycle: Is it supposed to "read" an instruction, or execute one that it has already read and stored in a temporary buffer?
+We avoided all of this simply by separating the memories.

+### Fetching the instruction

 The computer we are going to implement will be very minimal.
 In fact, it will have only six different instructions.
 However, these six instructions are enough to build programs that are more than interesting.
 Our goal is to design a CPU with enough features to create a Brainfuck compiler that can target its instruction set.
 We have a whole section dedicated to describing the Brainfuck programming language and the ways you can build complex programs using it.
 For now, let's focus on the processor's instructions and the way they are fetched.